DInnaD/labnotebook/content/lab-notebook/2010-11-08-monday-and-some-phylogenetics.md

 ---
+categories:
+- evolution
 comments: true
-date: 2010-11-08 22:33:42
+date: 2010-11-08T22:33:42Z
-layout: post
+redirects:
+- /wordpress/archives/267
+- /archives/267
 slug: monday-and-some-phylogenetics
 title: Monday and some phylogenetics
-redirects: [/wordpress/archives/267, /archives/267]
-categories:
-- evolution
+url: /2010/11/08/monday-and-some-phylogenetics/
 ---

 Working on paper revisions.
 Added a separate demo file just for generating the figures and analysis used in the manuscript, called [likelihood_manuscript.R](https://github.com/cboettig/Comparative-Phylogenetics/blob/f9a315db7fde5f1b7d355c3efeec394c8bb053be/demos/likelihoodratio_manuscript_examples.R) Need to clean and reorganize the package files and demos.